 TALLAHASSEE, Fla.
-(August 8) – Florida A&M University head men’s basketball coach Byron Samuels formally announced the appointments of Bruce M. Martin, Donald L. Anderson and Aaron Holmes to his coaching staff.
+(August 8) – Florida A&M University head men’s basketball coach Byron Samuels formally announced the appointments of Bruce M. Martin and Donald L. Anderson to his coaching staff.

 Martin, who has served as a head coach both on the collegiate level at Davis & Elkins College in Ohio (2009-13), and in the European League with the Ockelbo (Sweden) Basketball Club (2004-05), comes to FAMU from the University of Wyoming, where he spent the past school year as an academic advisement coordinator for Men’s Basketball and Swimming and Diving.